 The JCC must obtain approval of the Executive Director of Finance of the Host Body and the Health and Social Services Group Director General’s approval for special severance payments.

-The Host LHB must notify the JCCT of any changes to the reporting and approval requirements in respect of losses and special payments in order to facilitate full compliance with the hosts SFIs.
+The Host Body must notify the JCCT of any changes to the reporting and approval requirements in respect of losses and special payments in order to facilitate full compliance with the Host Body’s SFIs.

 DIGITAL, DATA and TECHNOLOGY